Haridwar in Uttarakhand is among the seven holy destinations for Hindus and is also one of the four sites where the Kumbh Mela is held every 12 years.

-Located at the foothills of Shivalik range on the banks of River Ganga, Haridwar, often referred to as ‘Gateway to Gods’, serves as the entry point for several pilgrimage centres located in the Himalayas including Chota Char Dham – Badrinath, Kedarnath, Gangotri and Yamunotri – pilgrimage.
+Located at the foothills of Shivalik range and on the banks of River Ganga, Haridwar (literally translated as Gateway of the Gods) serves as the entry point for several pilgrimage centers located in the Himalayas including Chota Char Dham – Badrinath, Kedarnath, Gangotri and Yamunotri – pilgrimage.

 The average minimum and maximum temperature of Haridwar is as given below.
 The best time to visit Haridwar is also specified.